rsolorio/ng-sqlite-cordotron-starter/README.md

 ## NPM package scripts
 - npm run serve:browser
   - Serves and runs the application in a browser window
+  - Uses the default `development` build configuration
 - npm run serve:electron
   - Serves and runs the application in electron, supporting auto refresh when files change
+  - Uses a custom webpack configuration
 - npm run dist:electron
-  - Runs the application in electron, retrieving the content from the dist folder
+  - Builds the app for electron, placing the file in the dist folder, a runs the application, retrieving the content from the dist folder
+  - Uses a custom webpack configuration
+  - Does not support auto refresh
 - npm run build:windows
   - Builds the application for electron supporting Windows.
 Output folder: prod
 - npm run build:android